 Looking for activewear that’ll leave little impact on the planet?
-You’re not alone.
+You’ve come to the right place.
 The activewear industry is ripe for disruption and brands are taking note by removing virgin, synthetic materials from their garments.
 Popular activewear materials including polyester and nylon are man-made, oil-based materials which involve intensive chemical processes to create.
 And these fabrics end up living longer in landfill than they do in our wardrobes (between 40-200 years!)

-Brisbane’s d+k makes high-quality, high-performance workout clothing for all activities.
+Brisbane-based dk active makes high-quality, high-performance workout clothing for all activities.
 With a focus on sustainability, brand director Danielle Kay says she wanted to create a label that promoted inner wellbeing, self love and body positivity, without compromising on ethical manufacturing.
-For this reason, d+k sources sustainable textiles like its Luxury Italian Lycra (made from a blend of new and recycled materials) that have minimal impact on the environment.
+For this reason, dk active sources sustainable textiles such as organic cotton and its Luxury Italian Lycra (made from a blend of new and recycled materials) that have minimal impact on the environment.
 The activewear range includes men’s and women’s pants, tops, shorts, tanks, crops, and more.
 It’s all ethically manufactured in Brisbane, Australia.

 Maker of future fabrics, Kusaga has developed a fabric that uses less than 1% of the water than it takes to make your average cotton T-shirt.
 Needless to say, the brand is kicking butt in the sustainability sector, and all its clothing (T-shirts and tanks only at this stage), is ethically produced.
 Kusaga Activewear is certified vegan by PETA and is also a part of B Corporation, a group of companies focused on using the power of business as a force for social, environmental and economic good.
 I highly recommend adding the “World’s Greenest T-Shirt” to your collection.